-The trend of HMO or multi-let properties has grown exponentially in recent years.
-People are searching for high-standard properties in suitable locations.
-Besides, landlords can get a handsome yield by letting their property into multiple parts.
-As a result, landlords are shifting from traditional single let to multi-lets or HMOs for long-term property investment.
+As a result, landlords are shifting from traditional single lets to multi-lets or HMOs for long-term property investment.
 However, if you are a property owner or willing to invest in HMOs, you should be aware of accountancy and tax for HMO landlords.
-This will help you to get maximum benefits from the reliefs and to save your taxes.

 What are Multi Lets and HMOs?

 If your property is let out to more than one tenant (a student, professional, bachelor), that property would be called multi-let.
-A multi-let and HMO HMOs (House in multiple occupations) differ based on the number of rooms, stories, buildings, and tenants.
+A multi-let and HMO HMOs (houses in multiple occupations) differ based on the number of rooms, stories, buildings, and tenants.
 Generally, local authorities do not have the proper license for lettings, but HMO owners need a proper license.

-Benefits of investing in Multi-Lets and HMOs:
+Benefits of Investing in Multi-Lets and HMOs:

 HMOs and multi-letting investments generate more rental income than traditional single-letting.
 Through this process, you can increase your gross rental yields by 12%-15% and some landlords may boost up to 20% plus.
 You should note that by single-let property you can only receive 5%-7% of the rental yields.